jyao97/jyao97.github.io/_news/announcement_3.md

 related_posts: false
 ---

-[One paper](https://onlinelibrary.wiley.com/doi/full/10.1002/aisy.202200339) is featured in the Editor's Choice collection of Advanced Intelligent Systems!
+[One paper](https://onlinelibrary.wiley.com/doi/full/10.1002/aisy.202200339) is featured in the Editors' Choice collection of Advanced Intelligent Systems!